Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

 - Gather feedback from Tenants and Customers, Asbestos surveys

-- Body Worn Cameras for employees dealing with Anti-Social Behaviour or properties flagged as Do Not Visit Alone (DNVA)
+- Body Worn Cameras for employees dealing with Anti-Social Behaviour or properties flagged as Staff Security Alert or Do Not Visit Alone (DNVA)

 - Buyers’ information sharing with warranty providers